learn-co-curriculum/react-ts-typescript-features-continued/README.md

 1. Primitive Types: `number`, `string` and `boolean`
 2. Object Types
-3. Array arrays
+3. Array Types
 4. Interface
 5. Type Aliases
 6. Union Types
 7. Type Inference
+8. Function Types
-8. Generics
+9. Generics
-9. Classes
+10. Classes

 As we go through this lesson, code along with the given examples in the `react-ts-typescript-lab-2` directory we configured in the previous lab.
 Create a new file in the `src` folder called `practice.ts` and code along in there.
 TypeScript syntax can take some time getting used to when you're already familiar with vanilla JavaScript.
-Typing things out as you learn them can help solidify the concepts.
+Writing things out as you learn them can help solidify the concepts.

 ## Simple Types